rails/rails/guides/source/action_mailer_basics.md

 What is Action Mailer?
 ----------------------

-Action Mailer allows you to send emails from your application using mailer classes and views.
+Action Mailer allows you to send emails from your application.
+It's one of the two email related components in the Rails framework.
+While Action Mailer is for sending email, [Action Mailbox](action_mailbox_basics.html) is for receiving them.

-### Mailers are Similar to Controllers

-They inherit from [`ActionMailer::Base`][] and live in `app/mailers`.
-Mailers also work very similarly to controllers.
-Some examples of similarities are enumerated below.
-Mailers have:

-* Actions, and also, associated views that appear in `app/views`.
+Action Mailer uses classes called "mailers" and views to create and configure the emails to send.
+Mailers are classes that inherit from [`ActionMailer::Base`][] and are analogous to controllers.

+Some similarities between controllers and mailers are listed below.
+Both have:

 * Instance variables that are accessible in views.
-* The ability to utilise layouts and partials.
+* The ability to use layouts and partials.
 * The ability to access a params hash.
+* Actions and associated views in `app/views`.

 [`ActionMailer::Base`]: https://api.rubyonrails.org/classes/ActionMailer/Base.html